The properad of quadratic Poisson structures is Koszul: From properads to twisted associative algebras and back

 Here, $\mathsf{B}_{\prop}^{\oner}(\calD)$ is the subcomplex of $\mathsf{B}_{\prop}^{\diamond}(\calD)$ spanned by properadic graphs in which every vertex is $1$-reachable.
 The operators $\partial_{\cin}$ and $\partial_{\cout}$ correspond to marking distinguished inputs/outputs.

-The total number of inputs and outputs appearing in each tensor factor on the right-hand side of~\eqref{eq::prop::1reach} is strictly smaller than that on the left-hand side.
+Recall that thanks to Lemma~\ref{lem::total::loop} the total loop order is preserved by cutting along internal edges and, consequently, the total loop order in each tensor factor on the right-hand side of~\eqref{eq::prop::1reach} is strictly smaller than that on the left-hand side.
 Hence, by the inductive hypothesis, we may assume that these factors are Koszul (i.e.\ their homology is concentrated in the minimal homological degree).
 Therefore, by Maschke's theorem, it remains only to show that the subcomplex $\mathsf{B}_{\prop}^{\oner}(\calD)$ is Koszul (i.e.\ has nonzero homology only in the minimal homological degrees).
 This will follow from one more filtration, described below.

 To each $1$-reachable properadic graph $\Gamma$ we associate the \emph{$1$-directly reachable subtree} $T_{\oneto}(\Gamma)$, which is spanned by those vertices $v$ of $\Gamma$ for which there exists a unique directed path from the input labeled by $1$ to $v$.
 By definition, $T_{\oneto}(\Gamma)$ is a rooted tree.
 Here is a pictorial example: